Interfacing

 Good Manufacturing Practice (GMP) is a guideline for quality assurance in the production of pharmaceuticals.
 Similar guidelines apply to the manufacturing of medical devices, cosmetics, and food.
 The basic principles of a Quality Management System are typically implemented in the chemical industry, even if not GxP regulated.

-BPM methods and tools as a success story
+BPM methods & tools as a success story

 Limited success in the GxP-regulated industry